whitneyburton/portfolios/students/1606-back/christopher-calaway/20160805-christopher-calaway-m1.md

 ### Areas of Emphasis

 Academically, my primary goal when commencing matriculation at Turing was to come in *tabula rasa*, leaving all past experience, expectation, and ego behind, and to completely go "all in" for the Turing method.
 My hope was that with this approach I would be best prepared to absorb any and all material that would be thrown at us.
-I also set a goal for myself to not lose sight of the fact that I'm here because I love learning and coding, as well as to maintain an eager curiosity throughout my time here.
+I also set a goal for myself to not lose sight of the fact that I'm here because I love learning and I love coding, as well as to maintain an eager curiosity throughout my time here.
 I am proud to report that I stuck to these goals and it has paid off in spades.
-In retrospect it's difficult to believe the immense amount of knowledge I have absorbed in just six weeks, and the fact that I've been thoroughly enjoying it as well.
+In retrospect it's difficult to believe the immense amount of knowledge I have absorbed in just six weeks, not to mention the fact that I've been thoroughly enjoying it as well.

 Non-academically, a second goal I set for myself was with regard to self-care.
 Specifically, my goal was to eat well and sleep enough every day.
 I'm also glad to report that I have succeeded in both of these endeavors through the duration of the module.